sampsyo/home/_draffs/probablycorrect.md

 2. Randomly choose $n$ inputs $x$ according to $D$.
 (This is called [sampling][].)
 3. Run $f$ on each sampled $x$ and check whether each $f(x)$ is good.
 4. Let $g$ be the number of good runs.
 Now, $\hat{p} = \frac{g}{n}$ is your estimate for $p$.
-5. Some light statistics magic.
+5. Perform some light statistics magic.

 There are a few ways to do the statistics.
 Here's a really simple way: use a [confidence interval formula][binomial interval] to get upper and lower bounds on $p$.
 The [Clopper--Pearson][] formula, for example, gives you a $p_{\text{low}}$ and $p_{\text{high}}$ so that: